Canon R vs SX730

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the SX730 has a lens built in, whereas the Canon R is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the Canon R gets 370 shots out of its LP-E6N battery, while the SX730 can take 250 images on a single charge of its NB-13L power pack.
-The power pack in the Canon R can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 Any camera decision will obviously take relative prices into account.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The SX730 was launched at a lower price than the Canon R, despite having a lens built in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.